conorhodder/conorhodder.github.io/src/posts/reviews/pydanticai.md

 print(f"LLM Judge Explanation: {result.explanation}")
 ```

+**Benefits:**

+- Standardizes LLM-based evaluation with reusable rubrics and consistent scoring.
+- Scales to large test sets and supports advanced reporting.
+- Reduces boilerplate and manual prompt engineering.

 This pattern is powerful for regression testing, prompt tuning, and continuous evaluation of LLM-powered systems.
 Always review a sample of LLM-judged results to ensure quality and fairness.

 ### Observability

 As LLM-powered systems move into production, observability becomes non-negotiable.
 You need to know not just if your code works, but how it behaves in the wild—where latency spikes, where errors occur, and how agent flows perform end-to-end.
-Pydantic AI is built to be observability-agnostic, with first-class support for OpenTelemetry (OTel).
+Pydantic AI is built to be observability-agnostic, with first-class support for [OpenTelemetry (OTel)](https://opentelemetry.io/). ([LLM Observability](https://arxiv.org/abs/2307.10169))

 **Pydantic AI & OpenTelemetry Integration**
 Pydantic AI can be instrumented with OpenTelemetry to provide: